 IMPORTANT!

 Use only the replacement batteries listed.
 The unit may not operate properly with other batteries.
 Never use rechargeable batteries since they may not provide a constant charge.

 ACAUTION!
 DO NOT spray cleaning chemicals or insect sprays directly on or near the CO Alarm.
 DO NOT paint over the CO Alarm.
-Doing so may cause permanent damage
+Doing so may cause ing chemicals or insect sprays directly on or near ent damage

+IMPORTANT!
 Household cleaners, aerosol chemicals, and other contaminants can affect the sensor.
 When using any of these materials near the CO Alarm, make sure the room is well ventilated.